 Florida’s Paradise Coast sits on the southern end of its Gulf of Mexico coastline.
 From Miami, it’s a scenic 2-hour drive to the region’s main urban center of Naples, FL.

 The Paradise Coast is famed for its pristine white-sand beaches, golf courses, and unspoiled nature retreats.
 You’ll also find exquisite dining waterfront dining experiences set to picture-perfect sunsets.

 On your visit to the Paradise Coast, check out Marco Island.
 The biggest of the Ten Thousand Islands, Marco Island offers a barrage of luxury experiences.
 Take to its waters to spot its diverse marine life and unique flora.

 To spring breakers, Fort Myers Beach hardly needs an introduction.
 Located on Estero Island, the small town of 7,000 swells in population during the wild Spring Break weeks.
 Outside the spring high season, it’s a different story.

-Located almost dead centre on the southern peninsula, Tampa Bay is the second-biggest metro area in Florida.
-The urban area centres around the bayside cities of Tampa, St Petersburg, and Clearwater on the Gulf Coast.
+Located almost dead center on the southern peninsula, Tampa Bay is the second-biggest metro area in Florida.
+The urban area centers around the bayside cities of Tampa, St Petersburg, and Clearwater on the Gulf Coast.

-As you’d expect from its origins, St Augustine teems with historical interest.
+As you’d expect from its origins, the top tourist attractions in St. Augustine teems with historical interest.
 The National Historic Landmark District showcases plenty of lovely Spanish colonial architecture.
-(And all its requisite tourist traps that often come along with it.)
+(And all the requisite tourist traps that often come along with it.)